 10 Facts You May Not Know About Florida

-Doing my research as Visit Florida’s UK Insider, I come across lots of weird and wonderful Florida facts.
-So I thought I’d share a few.
+We come across lots of weird and wonderful Florida facts.
+So we thought I’d share a few.

 - The state of Florida is roughly the size of England and Wales, covering an area of approximately 65,578 square miles.

 - Florida means ‘feast of flowers’ in Spanish.
-Florida was first discovered by the Spanish explorer Ponce de Leon, on April 2, 1513.
+The first European to discover Florida was the Spanish explorer Ponce de Leon, on April 2, 1513.
 He named it ‘Pascua de Florida’ and claimed it for Spain.

-- The first permanent European settlement in America was established in 1565 in St Augustine, Florida, by Spain.
+- The first permanent European settlement in America was established in 1565 in St. Augustine, Fla., by Spain.
 Florida was the 27th state to join the United States on 3 March 1845.

 - The city of Fort Lauderdale is known as the Venice of America because of its canal system, with 185 miles of local waterways.